disgone/home-lab/k8s/storage/nfs/README.md

-# NFS Persitant Volumes
+# NFS Persistent Volumes

-Contains Helm charts for creating persitant volumes in a k8s environment using NFS as the store.
+Contains Helm charts for creating persistent volumes in a Kubernetes environment using NFS as the storage backend.

 ## Requirements